-MPD NEXT STEPS: These recommendations have long been incorporated throughout pre-service and in-service training.
+UPDATE: These recommendations have long been incorporated throughout pre-service and in-service training.
 Optional specialized training opportunities have been made available as well.
 Community members/organizations have frequently been utilized.

-MPD just finished delivering a new block of unconscious bias in-service training for all commissioned personnel.
-It was developed and delivered by diverse officers within the Department.
+In November of 2015, MPD provided a new 4 hour block of unconscious bias in-service training for all commissioned personnel.
+This training profiled African American history in context to policing in the US.
+It was developed and delivered by diverse officers within the Department who have committed to providing cutting-edge, relevant training in this area.

-Developing trust/improved relations with all community members is an on-going commitment and not a one-time initiative or training session.
+Developing trust/improved relations with all community members is an ongoing commitment and not a one-time initiative or training session.
 It is MPD's intent to consistently utilize community members to partner in providing/assisting with future training endeavors.